Zimbabwe targets flag protesters with jail threat

-HARARE Zimbabwe's government has threatened to jail anyone who disrespects the national flag or sells it without permission, enraging activists who have used the banner as a rallying point for mass protests.
+HARARE (Reuters) - Zimbabwe's government has threatened to jail anyone who disrespects the national flag or sells it without permission, enraging activists who have used the banner as a rallying point for mass protests.

 The state has been struggling to contain months of demonstrations against financial chaos and corruption - many of the rallies organized by the online #ThisFlag campaign.